 Results

-Table 2 displays the means, standard deviations, and correlations between the study moderator variables.
+Table 2 displays the means, standard deviations, and correlations among the study moderator variables.
 Because the correlations were between dichotomous moderator variables, we calculated tetrachoric correlations.
-Many of the relationships in Table 1 could not be estimated, because there were no studies in our data set that used a particular combination of moderator categories (e.g., there were no unpublished studies where self-enhancement was calculated based on observer-reports by acquaintances).
+Many of the relationships in Table 2 could not be estimated, because there were no studies in our data set that used a particular combination of moderator categories (e.g., there were no unpublished studies where self-enhancement was calculated based on observer-reports by acquaintances).
 As can be seen, many of the variables were moderately to strongly intercorrelated.
 This highlights the importance of later analyses, which simultaneously examine our moderator variables to determine each variable’s unique contribution to the narcissism-self-enhancement relationship, controlling for the other moderators.

-Before testing our hypotheses, we first calculated the intraclass correlation coefficient ICC(1) (Bliese, 2000), which estimates the percentage of total variance between effect sizes that can be explained by level 2 nesting of effect sizes within sample (i.e., ‘between samples’ variance).
+Before testing our hypotheses, we first calculated the intraclass correlation coefficient ICC(1) (Bliese, 2000), which estimates the percentage of total variance in effect sizes that can be explained by level 2 nesting of effect sizes within sample (i.e., ‘between samples’ variance).
 In this case, 27% of the total variance in effect sizes that can be attributed to between samples variance [ICC = .008/(.008 + .022)].
 This indicates that sufficient variance was due to between studies effects to merit using multilevel modeling (Bliese, 2000).

 Table 3 reports the results of our multilevel weighted least squares (WLS; Steel & Kammeyer-Mueller, 2008) analyses to predict the relationship between narcissism and self-enhancement.
 Model 1 displays the relationship between narcissism and self-enhancement, uncorrected for unreliability in narcissism (B = .18, p < .05; k = 148 effect sizes; number of samples = 26; 95% CI = [.13, .23]) ; and Model 2 estimates the relationship between narcissism and self-enhancement, corrected for unreliability in narcissism (B = .20, p < .05; k = 148 effect sizes; number of samples = 26; 95% CI = [.14, .26]).
 As expected, narcissism was positively related to self-enhancement, supporting Hypothesis 1.
 However, the meta-analytic effect sizes reported above are the overall effect sizes, which mix communal and agentic attributes.